silent-code/RoboND-Kinematics-Project/writeup_template.md

 theta4 = atan2(R3_6[2, 2], -R3_6[0, 2])<br>
 theta5 = atan2(sqrt(R3_6[0, 2] * R3_6[0, 2] + R3_6[2, 2] * R3_6[2, 2]), R3_6[1, 2])<br>
-theta6 = atan2(-R3_6[1, 1], R3_6[1, 0])
+theta6 = atan2(-R3_6[1, 1], R3_6[1, 0])<br>

 ### Project Implementation

 #### 1. To complete the project I filled in the `IK_server.py` file with the forward and inverse kinematic code we implemented in the IK_debug.py python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
-The code has been shown to guide the robot to successfully complete 8/10 pick and place cycles.
+The code has been shown to guide the robot to successfully complete at least 8/10 pick and place cycles.